 This debt payoff story is from Ashley Barnett, who is a 36 year old married mother of two.

 She currently works from home doing office management for a landscaping company.
-She’s been writing about personal finance at Money Talks Coaching for 6 years and loves it!
+She’s been writing about personal finance for 6 years and loves it!

 Let’s hear her story.